 TEANECK, N.J. -- Happy birthday to Teaneck's Dave Winfield!

-Winfield, who's been inducted into both the Baseball Hall of Fame and the College Baseball Hall of Fame, turns 65 Monday, Oct.
+Winfield, who's been inducted into both the Baseball Hall of Fame and the College Baseball Hall of Fame, turns 66 on Tuesday, Oct.
 3.

 Winfield played both basketball and baseball for the University of Minnesota and was drafted by the San Diego Padres and immediately played in the Major Leagues.
 Far beyond the rarity of that, however, he was drafted by three other teams, in two other sports -- including football, which he never even played in college.